DOI-USGS/sciencebasepy/README.md

 ### Create
-Note: When uploading associated files, such as the various files making up a shapefile, or a raster and its associated SLD, be sure to upload them with a single call to `upload_files_and_create_item`.
+Note: When uploading associated files, such as the various files making up a shapefile, or a raster and its associated Styled Layer Descriptor (SLD) file, be sure to upload them with a single call to `upload_files_and_create_item`.
 Otherwise, ScienceBase will not create the appropriate facets, and services will not be created.